Tutorials

 $ mpiexec pyzfs --wfcfmt qbox --filename gs.xml

-gs.xmlis the XML save file generated by Qbox.
+where gs.xml is the XML file generated by Qbox.

 PyZFS can scale to thousands of MPI processes.
 Starting from version 2.0, further speedup can be achieved by using NVIDIA GPUs.
-The code has been applied to systems with up to 5000 valence electrons.
+The code has been applied to systems with thousands of valence electrons.
 For large calculations, typical walltime for a calculation is on the order of 12-24 hours on CPUs, and 1-2 hours on GPUs.